arnemorken/anypaginator/README.md

 Normally not neccessary to call this method.

 #### gotoClicked(event)
-Update the paginator when the go button is clicked or enter is prerss in the input field.
+Update the paginator when the go button is clicked or enter is pressed in the input field.
 Normally not neccessary to call this method.

 # License